withtally/tally-api-quickstart/README.md

 if you would prefer to make raw graphql queries without the use of codegen tooling, take a look at the second query in the Proposals component

-simply pass your graphql document string and variable argument to the useGraphQL helper function to query the API
+simply pass your graphql document string and variable arguments to the fetcher helper function to query the API

+(explain fetcher)

 ##### API reference: